tera-alkahest/alkahest/README.md

 * **Client analysis tools:** Data mining tools allow extraction of opcodes, system messages, and data center keys, as well as decryption of the client's data center files.
-* **Complete region support:** All TERA regions are supported: EU, JP, KR, NA, RU, TH, and TW.
+* **Extensive region support:** Almost all TERA regions are supported: EU, JP, NA, RU, TH, and TW.
 * **Fast packet serialization**: Specialized serialization functions are automatically generated and compiled at runtime, making packet serialization fast and painless.